 I tend to buy classic and well-made (but not especially pricey) pieces that I take care of and keep in my closet for years.
 But my husband can attest that I can’t resist buying a few new fresh finds with the change of each season.
 A girl just needs some new pretties!

 My clothes are mostly casual because I don’t work outside the home.
 When I speak at events, attend professional conferences or teach, I dress more professionally.
 Most importantly, I like to look pulled together and competent.
-I like classic clothing with subtle feminine details.
+I like classic clothing with contemporary details.
 I like color, but I don’t generally wear “loud” clothes.

 I hope to see you around.
 I love comments, so join the conversation!
 Let’s build a community of women who want to dress for influence.